himanshu1311/Antahsagari-Documentation/ROS/README.md

 - The main pros is that nodes can subscribe to topics to listen messages and publish on topics to share data with other nodes.

 ## MAVlink:

-To communicate, the ROV used MAVlink witch is a lightweight messaging protocol design for drones and moving robots.
+To communicate, the ROV used MAVlink which is a lightweight messaging protocol design for drones and moving robots.
 To deal with this message, the
 ROV runs Ardusub, a branch of ardupilot project for underwater vehicles on a Pixhawk, a hardware electronic card to easely connect sensors and pwm motors with MAVlink.
 On the topside computer, the software QGroundControl is made for handling MAVlink message, conjure Ardusub on the ROV.